-ENERGY (U.S. Data)
+ENERGY (U.S. data)

 - Canada and the U.S. are each other's #1 foreign supplier of energy.
-This assures a reliable, secure, integrated and affordable supply of energy to the North American economy. - American refiners depend on Canada to produce the affordable, reliable fuels that consumers count on every day.
-Canada's energy is closer, cleaner, and more convenient than alternative sources of supply. - In 2023, Canada supplied over 99% of U.S. natural gas imports6, 60% of U.S. crude oil imports7 and 21% of refined petroleum product imports8, as well as 85% of U.S electricity imports. - Canada provides more of the U.S.'s crude oil imports than Mexico, Saudi Arabia and Iraq combined.9 - About a quarter of U.S. oil refinery intake originates in Canada10, contributing to job creation and energy affordability, particularly in the Midwest. - Illinois: over 3.000 direct and 55.000 indirect jobs - Ohio: over 2,000 direct and 53,000 indirect jobs 0 - Minnesota: over 1400 direct and 21,500 indirect jobs 0 - Michigan: over 450 direct and 18,000 indirect jobs - Wisconsin: over 110 direct and 5,900 indirect jobs - There is no easy, fit-for-purpose replacement for Canadian crude oil. - In terms of volume, U.S. refining capacity far exceeds U.S. upstream oil production. - Trump's vows to develop America's shale patches will not ease U.S. reliance on crude oil imports. - U.S. oil production mainly consists of light, sweet crude. - Feeding a complex refinery this light, sweet crude is inefficient and could sideline • entire process units, leading to less gasoline, diesel and jet fuel production overall, and potentially threatening long-term refinery operations. - There is also no cost-effective way to deliver vast quantities of comparable imported \cap heavy oil from Gulf Coast docks to the Midwest.
+This assures a reliable, secure, integrated and affordable supply of energy to the North American economy. - American refiners depend on crude oil imports from Canada to produce the affordable, reliable fuels that consumers count on every day.
+Canada's energy is closer and more convenient than alternative foreign sources of supply. - In 2024, Canada supplied over 99% of U.S. natural gas imports (around 9% of U.S. consumption), 62% of U.S. crude oil imports20 (around 25% of U.S. refinery intake) and 25% of refined petroleum product imports.21 - Canada provides more of the U.S.'s crude oil imports than Mexico, Saudi Arabia and Iraq combined. - About a quarter of U.S. oil refinery intake originates in Canada22, contributing to job creation and energy affordability, particularly in the Midwest. - Illinois: over 3,000 direct and 55,000 indirect jobs - Ohio: over 2,000 direct and 53,000 indirect jobs - Minnesota: over 1400 direct and 21,500 indirect jobs - Michigan: over 450 direct and 18,000 indirect jobs - Wisconsin: over 110 direct and 5,900 indirect jobs23 - There is no easy, fit-for-purpose replacement for Canadian heavy crude oil. - In terms of volume, U.S. refining capacity far exceeds U.S. upstream oil production. - Trump's vows to develop America's shale patches will not ease U.S. reliance on crude oil imports. - U.S. oil production mainly consists of light, sweet crude. - Feeding a complex refinery this light, sweet crude is inefficient and could sideline entire process units, leading to less gasoline, diesel and jet fuel production overall, and potentially threatening long-term refinery operations. - There is also no cost-effective way to deliver vast quantities of comparable imported heavy oil from Gulf Coast docks to the Midwest. - Over 31 major electricity transmission lines24 and 70 oil and gas pipelines25 cross our shared border, with energy flowing in both directions.
+This interdependent supply chain makes both countries more energy secure, with a shared, flexible and resilient energy grid. - Two large cross-border transmission projects are under construction and scheduled to enter service in 2026.
+The two projects will deliver enough clean, reliable electricity to power more than two million homes in New York City and New England. - Champlain Hudson Power Express (1,250 megawatts) and New England Clean Energy Connect (1,200 megawatts)